urchymanny/airvend-ruby/README.md

 &nbsp;

-next, to process the power purchase, use the method below on the provided payload
+Next, to process the power purchase, use the method below on the provided payload

 ```ruby
 power.buy(payload)